AI-sandbox/gnomix/README.md

 The remaining columns represent the query hapotypes and reference panel population and each line markes the estimated probability of the given genome position coming from the population.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes)*(number of reference populations) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)*(number of reference populations).

-### Model and simulated data
+### Model
-When training a model, the resulting model will be stored in **./models**.
+When training a model, the resulting model will be stored in *<output_basename>/models*.
 That way it can be re-used for analyzing another dataset.
-The model's estimated accuracy is logged along with a confusion matrix which is stored in **./models/analysis**.
+The model's estimated accuracy is logged along with a confusion matrix which is stored in *<output_basename>/models/analysis*.

+### Simulated data
-The program simulates training data and stores in **./generated_data**.
+The program simulates training data and stores in *<output_basename>/generated_data*.
 To automatically remove the created data when training is done, set *rm_simulated_data* to True in *config.py*.
 Note that in some cases, the simulated data can be re-used for training with similar settings.
 In those cases, not removing the data and then setting *run_simulation* to False will re-use the previously simulated data which can save a lot of time and compuation.